Article

 Belief in the "objectivity" of historical processes led to an underestimation of the Nazi threat.

 During the Nazi regime, many illegal communist groups continued to conduct underground struggle, engaging in agitation and sabotage.
-The party leadership in exile, following Comintern instructions, recognized the thesis of "social fascism" as erroneous and began to call for the consolidation of all anti-fascist democratic forces within the "Popular Fronts."
+The party leadership in exile, following Comintern instructions, recognized the thesis of "social fascism" as erroneous and began calling for the consolidation of all anti-fascist democratic forces within "Popular Fronts."

-Social democrats in West Germany refused to unite with the communists.
-In the first Bundestag elections in 1949, the KPD received almost 6%.
+The Social Democrats in West Germany refused to unite with the communists.
+In the first Bundestag elections in 1949, the KPD gained almost 6%.
 However, in the next elections in 1953, it failed to overcome the five-percent barrier and did not enter the West German parliament.
-In 1956, the Federal Constitutional Court banned the Communist Party as extremist.
-Communists had to continue their activities as part of smaller and isolated groups.
+By 1956, the Federal Constitutional Court banned the Communist Party as extremist.
+Communists had to continue their activities as part of smaller and more isolated groups.

 In 2007, the historical successors of communist organizations from West and East Germany united in the "Left" party, which remains the main proponent of leftist ideas in German politics.